vb.net

 Variable is a typed storage location in memory.
 The type of the variable determines what kind of data it can store.
 Examples of variables include local variables, array elements, parameters, instance fields and static fields.

-Related Tutorials.NET Languages
+Related Tutorials.NET Framework

 Learn more